How To Write Amazing Copy That Sells, Like Mad Men's Don Draper

 Too many clever words bewilder the audience while keeping it too simple runs the risk of falling into the net where all the other dunce blogging failures have landed.

 The middle road is filled with acts that walked the tightrope but never quite captivated or engaged their audience.
 They just went through the motions in the expectancy that it was “enough”.

 Writing Excellent Copy Is A Specialist Discipline

-The fictional “Mad Men”characters' success was based around his charismatic customer presentations and tireless pursuit of the killer headline.
+The fictional “Mad Men” characters' success was built around his charismatic customer presentations and tireless pursuit of the killer headline.

 His Copy Writing?

-Don didn't really do copy writing but what he did do brilliantly was to tell stories.
+Don didn't do copywriting but what he did do brilliantly was to tell stories.

 That Was April 2014